 With my support through regular sessions, you can expect your child to grow in confidence, fluency, and breadth of linguistic and cultural knowledge.
 With deeply personalised tuition, I can help get learners match-ready for important exams, transitions, or interviews.

 What I do when I am not tutoring

 In my spare time, I practice yoga and enjoy reading poetry and short stories, and spending time outdoors.
-My favourite writers range from Walt Whitman and Marguerite Duras to David Sedaris and Deborah Levy, depending on the levity of my mood!
 I am always studying new languages, my latest is Norwegian!

 “In French she received a 7 and I think the short spurt of work she did with Kiera for her mock oral really helped” (GCSE French Student, London)